-We and our CROs are required to comply with the FDA's current good clinical practices requirements, or cGCP, for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of clinical trial participants are protected.
-The FDA enforces these cGCPs through periodic inspections of trial sponsors, principal investigators and clinical trial sites.
-If we or our CROs fail to comply with applicable cGCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA may require us to perform additional clinical trials before approving any marketing applications.
-Upon inspection, the FDA may determine that our clinical trials did not comply with cGCPs.
-In addition, our clinical trials, including our planned Phase 3 trial of TNX-102 SL in FM, will require a sufficiently large number of test subjects to evaluate the effectiveness and safety of TNX-102 SL.
-Accordingly, if our CROs fail to comply with these regulations or fail to recruit a sufficient number of patients, our clinical trials may be delayed or we may be required to repeat such clinical trials, which would delay the regulatory approval process.
+We and our CROs are required to comply with the FDA's current good clinical practices requirements, or cGCP, for conducting, recording and reporting the results of clinical studies to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of clinical study participants are protected.
+The FDA enforces these cGCPs through periodic inspections of study sponsors, principal investigators and clinical study sites.
+If we or our CROs fail to comply with applicable cGCPs, the clinical data generated in our clinical studies may be deemed unreliable and the FDA may require us to perform additional clinical studies before approving any marketing applications.
+Upon inspection, the FDA may determine that our clinical studies did not comply with cGCPs.
+In addition, our clinical studies, including our planned Phase 3 RE-AFFIRM study, will require a sufficiently large number of test subjects to evaluate the effectiveness and safety of TNX-102 SL.
+Accordingly, if our CROs fail to comply with these regulations or fail to recruit a sufficient number of patients, our clinical studies may be delayed or we may be required to repeat such clinical studies, which would delay the regulatory approval process.

-Our CROs are not our employees, and we are not able to control whether or not they devote sufficient time and resources to our clinical trials.
-These CROs may also have relationships with other commercial entities, including our competitors, for whom they may also be conducting clinical trials, or other drug development activities which could harm our competitive position.
-If our CROs do not successfully carry out their contractual duties or obligations, fail to meet expected deadlines, or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical protocols or regulatory requirements, or for any other reasons, our clinical trials may be extended, delayed or terminated, and we may not be able to obtain regulatory approval for, or successfully commercialize our product candidates.
+Our CROs are not our employees, and we are not able to control whether or not they devote sufficient time and resources to our clinical studies.
+These CROs may also have relationships with other commercial entities, including our competitors, for whom they may also be conducting clinical studies, or other drug development activities which could harm our competitive position.
+If our CROs do not successfully carry out their contractual duties or obligations, fail to meet expected deadlines, or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical protocols or regulatory requirements, or for any other reasons, our clinical studies may be extended, delayed or terminated, and we may not be able to obtain regulatory approval for, or successfully commercialize our product candidates.
 As a result, our financial results and the commercial prospects for such product candidates would be harmed, our costs could increase, and our ability to generate revenues could be delayed.

-We also rely on other third parties to store and distribute drug products for our clinical trials.
+We also rely on other third parties to store and distribute drug products for our clinical studies.
 Any performance failure on the part of our distributors could delay clinical development or marketing approval of our product candidates or commercialization of our products, if approved, producing additional losses and depriving us of potential product revenue.

-We have never conducted a Phase 3 clinical trial or submitted an NDA before, and may be unable to do so for TNX-102 SL or other product candidates we are developing.
+We have never completed a Phase 3 clinical study or submitted an NDA before, and may be unable to do so for, TNX-102 SL or other product candidates we are developing.